Garland names special counsel to oversee Trump documents case, aspects of Jan. 6 probe

 Garland announced at a news conference Friday that John "Jack" Smith will be the special counsel tasked with investigating and deciding whether charges should be brought.
 He called Smith an "impartial and determined prosecutor."
 Smith is currently the chief prosecutor for the special counsel in the Hague.

-As special counsel, Smith will begin immediately to oversee two ongoing criminal investigations.
+As special counsel, Smith will begin immediately to oversee two probes.
 The first is whether anyone or any entity "unlawfully interfered with the transfer of power following the 2020 presidential election or the certification of the Electoral College vote held on or about January 6, 2021," Garland said.
-And the second is the probe into "classified documents and other presidential records, as well as the possible obstruction of that investigation."
+And the second is the investigation into "classified documents and other presidential records, as well as the possible obstruction of that investigation."

 The attorney general told reporters, "Based on recent developments, including the former president's announcement that he is a candidate for president in the next election, and the sitting president's stated intention to be a candidate as well, I have concluded that it is in the public interest to appoint a special counsel."